Aerendir/bundle-aws-ses-monitor/UPGRADE-2.0.md

 4. Eventually add the new available ones;
 5. Update your code to use the new methods.

-Then it is required to edit the databse to reflect the new namings: `EmailStatus` entity, in fact, was renamed to `Email` and so its table has to be renamed, too.
+Then it is required to edit the databse to reflect the new namings: `EmailStatus` entity, in fact, was renamed to `EmailStatus` and so its table has to be renamed, too.

 Also some fields of various entities was renamed or deleted.